DC801/BM-Badge/README.md

 ```

 - You may have up to 4 dialog options per dialog.
-- As each of these "branches" results in a script `goto`, no dialog messages afterward will be seen.
-Therefore, any dialog options must come last within the dialog.
+- As each of these "branches" results in a script jump, no dialog messages afterward will be seen.
+Therefore, dialog options must come last within the dialog.
 - The **label** is what will be shown to the player.
 As the cursor (approximated with `>`) takes up some room, assume you will only have 39 characters instead of the usual 42.
 	- The label behaves like dialog messages in terms of inserting variables (with `$` or `%`), escaped characters, etc.
 	- **Must** be wrapped in [quotes](#quoted-string).
 - In the MGE, dialog options are displayed underneath the final dialog message.
-Therefore, the last dialog message before any options should consist of a single line of no more than 42 characters.
+Therefore, final dialog message (before any options) should consist of a single line of no more than 42 characters.
 - The words `goto` and `script` are optional.
 Any [string](#string) given after the `:` (other than `goto` and `script`) is assumed to be the script name.

 #### Example dialogs